New York Emancipation of Minors Lawyer

 - Refusal to comply with parental rules.
 A child may be deemed emancipated if he or she is at least 16 years old and refuses to follow parent rules.
 However, this means more than talking back, refusing to do chores or skipping school now and then.
 It typically means that the child has left the home for an extended period or is generally no longer under the control of the parents.
 Thus running away from home and staying away for an extended period would likely support a claim for emancipation, while a minor who is away at boarding school, for example, would not be emancipated.

 Emancipation is complicated and a determination is often based on a number of factors.
 If you are concerned about whether or not your child is emancipated or are facing another type of emancipation issues, it is important that you are represented by someone with experience.
-The staff at Stephen Bilkis and Associates has years of experience successfully representing clients on matters related to child support, child custody, as well as other family law matters.
-Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your concerns related to your family law case.
+The staff at the Law Offices of Stephen Bilkis & Associates has years of experience successfully representing clients on matters related to child support, child custody, as well as other family law matters.
+Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.